brian-mokaya/brian-mokaya/README.md

 ## 🌟 About Me

-**I'm Brian Mokaya** — a passionate and purpose-driven software developer currently pursuing a degree in **Computer Science**.
+I'm a passionate and purpose-driven software developer currently pursuing a degree in **Computer Science**.
 I'm deeply committed to using technology as a force for good, solving real-world problems, building meaningful digital solutions, and uplifting communities, especially in underrepresented regions like **Africa**.
 - 📫 How to reach me: **brianmokaya507@gmail.com**

 ---